sloretz/investigate_overlays/two_catkin_pkg/README.md

   └─────┘           └─────┘
 ```

-But in realite, `pkg_b` in the underlay still expects the API/ABI of the version of `pkg_a` in the underlay.
+However, `pkg_b` in the underlay still expects the API/ABI of the version of `pkg_a` in the underlay.

 ```
   ┌─────┐       ┌───────────────┐